khadidjamammad/Physics_Problems/docs/en/Your_solutions/07_Measurements_solution/solution_06.md

 ΔT = 0.05 °C

-Therefore, the temperature measurement is reported as:
+So, the temperature measurement is reported as:

 T = 25.4 ± 0.05 °C